Avish-Tripathi/Mobile_Price_Predictor/README.md

 # Mobile Price Predictor
 Welcome !
 This is a web app designed by me using Machine learning algorithms and Flask.
-I have used K-Nearest Neighbours algorithm using the features entered by the user to classify the price range ranging from low price to very high price.
+I have used Support Vector Classifier algorithm using the features entered by the user to classify the price range ranging from low price to very high price.

 All the features are compulsory to be entered by the user, and based on the values given, the model will predict whether the price of the required mobile will be low or high.